haasr/lrbc_site/README.md

 of the textareas in "Manage Pages".
 It will display a message that it is unregistered with an API key.
 You can follow the link provided in the message to create a TinyMCE account.
 Then add your domain name to be able to use your key with that domain.
-Navigate to the "lrbc_site/templates/admin_pages" and open admin_pages_base.html:
-Replace the last script in the header (the script that contains "cdn.tiny.cloud" on line 23) with the script you were provided to copy and paste in the TinyMCE Quick-Start step following your registration.
+Open "lrbc_site/settings.py" and replace the script stored to the TINYMCE_SCRIPT variable on line 20 with the script you were provided TinyMCE Quick-Start step following your registration.

 ### Ensuring forms are "live"